-Kagero participated in Pearl Harbor attack, Rabaul capture operation, the Indian Ocean raid, the Battle of Midway and the second Solomon sea-fight of the Guadalcanal area.
+Kagero participated in the Pearl Harbor attack, Rabaul capture operation, the Indian Ocean raid, the Battle of Midway, and the second Solomon sea-fight of the Guadalcanal area.

 It is a considerably small warship.
-The antenna lines are a metal wire of 0.07mm in diameter.
+The antenna lines are metal wires of 0.07mm in diameter.
 It’s my first time, so this model is a trial for lining the metal wire.
 Very interesting work.
-It became a very real looking model…
+It became a very real-looking model…

 It is my ship model of the memorable first.
 After a great deal of puzzling for assembling, I like it very much.
 A destroyer is small but a hard worker.
 Warship model making is so interesting, the next one will be size up a little, I will probably make a light cruiser.